• Skip to main content

 Clear Creek, Golden, CO.
 Photo by: Simon Foot

-The Clear Creek Whitewater Park is about a half hour’s drive west of Denver and delivers a unique and thrilling paddle boarding experience you won’t want to miss.
-In contrast to the tame lakes and reservoirs that comprise the majority of this list, this is a place where you can stand up paddle board on a scenic creek that flows straight from the mountains outside Golden.
+The Clear Creek Whitewater Park is about a half-hour drive west of Denver and delivers a unique and thrilling paddle-boarding experience you won’t want to miss.
+In contrast to the tame lakes and reservoirs that comprise the majority of this list, this is a place where you can stand-up paddleboard on a scenic creek that flows straight from the mountains outside Golden.

 Cherry Creek Reservoir